botlabs-gg/yagpdb-docs-v2/content/docs/reference/custom-embeds.md

 ## Embeds in Custom Commands

-{{< callout context="danger" title="Danger" icon="outline/alert-octagon" >}}

-Embeds in custom commands are a little more difficult.
-Also, there is no generator that you could use for this. **Please only proceed if you have a good amount of knowledge about custom commands and templates in general.**
+Embeds in custom commands are a little more involved.

-{{< /callout >}}

 To start off, we'll take a look at this example and break it down:

 ```yag
 {{ $embed := cembed "title" "This is my title" "description" "This is my description." }}